textcortex/icortex/README.md

 https://user-images.githubusercontent.com/2453968/199964302-0dbe1d7d-81c9-4244-a9f2-9d959775e471.mp4

-ICortex enables you to develop Python programs using plain English.
-Simply create a recipe [in natural language](https://en.wikipedia.org/wiki/Natural-language_programming) describing what you want to do.
-Our code generating AI handles the rest.
+ICortex is a no-code development framework that lets you to develop Python programs using plain English.
+Simply create a recipe that breaks down step-by-step what you want to do in plain English.
+Our code generating AI will follow your instructions and develop a Python program that suits your needs.

-[Create a TextCortex account](https://app.textcortex.com/user/signup?registration_source=icortex) to use ICortex and receive free starter credits.
-[Join our Discord](https://discord.textcortex.com/) to get help.
+[Create a TextCortex account](https://app.textcortex.com/user/signup?registration_source=icortex) to receive free starter credits and start using ICortex.

 ## Try it out